 You’re halfway through cooking your scrumptious meal and… yip, there goes the power again.
 Sound familiar?
 It’s becoming a daily part of life in South Africa.
 So we have a choice.
 Either moan and groan or do what South Africans are known for – MAAK A PLAN.
 It can even be fun figuring out ways to work around this inconvenient ghost in the machine.
 How about using it as an opportunity to practice ways to live a more natural life in tune with Mother Nature?
 After all, the sun and stars keep shining, the moon waxes and wanes and when you stand back, all is still well with the world.

 A high capacity solar panel that can power multiple functions in your home is perhaps a more expensive long-term investment worth considering, but there are smaller, more affordable options coming onto the market that fill the gap nicely.
-From keeping your phone charged to your house lit up, and even some basic entertainment going, there are an exciting range of solar powered gadgets to suite your needs.
+From keeping your phone charged to your house lit up, and even some basic entertainment going, there is an exciting range of solar powered gadgets to suit your needs.

 One of the magic things about load shedding is the quality of eco-friendly lighting you can use, as well the fact that soft gentle lighting at night is more relaxing and healthy as you get ready for bed.

 And for when you need super strong light for getting on with things that simply can’t be left ‘til later, there are some super bright solar powered lights available too.
 Solar powered lights that use LED bulbs, are the best solution for an eco-friendly option because they are recyclable and don’t contain toxins like mercury.
 They also have an impressive lifespan that will just keep on going.